-There is much debate within medicine about the role amino acids play in the fight against cancer.
-Research carried out at the University of Colorado Cancer Center in 2011 did however show some extremely important benefits.
-The amino acid l-arginine was shown to reactivate cancer fighting T-cells in patients with glioblasoma boosting the immune system.
+There is much debate in medicine about the role amino acids play in the fight against cancer.
+Research carried out at the University of Colorado Cancer Center in 2011 revealed some extremely important information regarding this.
+The amino acid l-arginine was shown to reactivate cancer fighting T-cells in patients with glioblasoma thereby boosting the immune system.
 Certainly in the fight against cancer it would only make sense to boost ones immune system especially in patients with tumour growths.

 Arginine, Nitric Oxide and Oxygen

 Certainly an increase in L-arginine intake allows the body to produce more nitric oxide.
 This is done by relaxing the endothelial lining of the blood vessels.
-Areas of the body deprived are then reached.
-This is esential to allow healing to occur especially when under conditions of stress or malnutrition.
-Arginine also safely delivers more oxygen to the deprived tissues of the body.
-Dr J Prendergast explains that this fact alone is helpful for cancer patients.
-Certainly the benefits of providing more oxygen to deprived cancer tissues help starve the cancer cells.
-The opening up of veins and arteries by the use of l-arginine is a means in which to do this.
+Areas of the body deprived are then reached, this being esential to allow healing to occur.
+L-arginine safely delivers more oxygen to those deprived tissues of the body.
+Dr J Prendergast explains that this fact alone is helpful for cancer patients and certainly the benefits providing more oxygen to deprived cancer tissues help starve cancer cells.
+The opening up of veins and arteries by the use of l-arginine is a means by which to do this.

 L-argininePlus is now available in the UK from our store found here